SesifredoDev/TheKingdomOfBatavia/PC's/Igris.md

 	- Holy Symbol of Lliira

 ## 📖 Backstory
-The knight of a long dead kingdom, he is often seen marching in his bronze armour with his kingdom's standard in hand.
-As a result, many started calling him names such as:
-- The Bronze Knight
-- The Forgotten
-- The Bloody
-- The Blade of the Past

-Despite these many names, there is one that follows him everywhere.
 From warriors to civilians, he is known as Igris the Eternal.

 His past is one of inactivity and an unforgiving curse.
 He began life as The Paladin of Lliira (Lyra) the Goddess of Joy, over 4000 years ago.
 As such, he was granted a power that keeps him in prime physical condition.
 This was one of the many powers of his God, however most would be sealed away following the Fall.
 It was at this point that his God would cast away his power when binding the Abyss and choose to pass on to the next plane of life, removing the ability to grant eternal life from the world of Batavia.
 Igris would view this as a path he forced his God to take by failing to be as magically adept as the other Paladins.
 This self-hatred would cause the absence of Godly power to collapse into a curse, one that would plague him eternally.